katiebristol/katiebristol.github.io/_outreach/CanYouDigIt.md

 Magnetism vs. Gravity
 ======
 In this hands-on activity, kids explored the forces of magnetism and gravity by observing paperclips "levitating" beneath hanging magnets.
-With the paperclips tethered to the table, participants saw how magnetic force can counteract gravity—sparking fun conversations about invisible forces and how they shape our world.
+With the paperclips tethered to the table, participants saw how magnetic force can counteract gravity, sparking fun conversations about invisible forces and how they shape our world.

 <img src='/images/cydi-magvsgrav.jpg' width='500'>